BayashiPascal/GenBrush/README.md

 # GenBrush

 GenBrush is a C library providing structures and functions for creating 2D/3D, bitmap/vector, still/animated graphics on various supports.

+It can be use as a monolithic library, or as an interface with another graphical library (Cairo/GTK).
+The choice can be made through a single compilation option.

+GenBrush is based on the following model: the scene to be represented graphically is composed of Objects viewed by an Eye, interpreted by a Hand and recreated with a Tool applying an Ink on a Surface made of Layers.

+The currently available implementations for these entities are:
+* Object: Point (VecFloat), SCurve, Shapoid
+* Eye: Orthographic, Isometric
+* Hand: Default
+* Tool: PixelPlotter
+* Ink: Solid
+* Surface: Image (TGA), GBApp, GBWidget
+* Layer: divided into background, inside and foreground layers; blending modes: Default (overwritting), Normal, Over For details refer to the following sections.

+The library can easily be extended to match the user needs.
+Foreseen extensions of the entities are for example:
+* Object: BBody, ...
+* Eye: Perspective, ...
+* Hand: Human (approximation of the viewed object), ...
+* Tool: Pen, Brush, ...
+* Ink: Generic (BBody), UVMapping
+* Surface: Full support of TGA, other image formats, innterface with Cairo only, ...
+* Layer: other blending modes, ...

+A graphic can then be created with the GenBrush library by describing the scene as a set of Pods, which are combinations of an Object, an Eye, a Hand, a Tool, an Ink and a Layer.
+The rendering of each Pod processes sequentially the original Object through the other entities to generates pixels into the Layer.
+Once all the Pods have been processed, the Layers are blended to generate RGBA final pixels in the Surface.
+The scene description can be modified after creation.
+Pods use references to entities, meaning that if a parameter of, for example, an Ink is modified all the Pods attached to this Ink will be recalculated at the next rendering.

+Several rendering of the same scene are optimized to recalculate only the final pixels affected by the entities which has been modified since the previous rendering.
+It is the reponsibility of the user to notify GenBrush when an entity has been modified.

+The user can apply post processing to the surface at the end of each rendering.
+Currently implemented post processing are:
+* Normalization by hue

+Finally, the user can create scaled or cropped copies of a Genbrush.

+The GenBrush library uses the ```PBErr```, ```PBMath```, ```GSet```, ```Shapoid```, ```BCurve``` libraries, and GTK if compiled as an interface for this library.

 ## How to install this repository
 1) Create a directory which will contains this repository and all the repositories it is depending on.
 Lets call it "Repos"